Methodology: Our Research and Ethical Audits

 Approximately 115 million animals are used in animal tests every year across the world.
 Most tests are carried out on mice, rats, guinea pigs, birds, fish and rabbits, but other animals including dogs, cats and primates are also experimented on.

-Companies are penalised under our Animal Welfare criteria if they conduct or commission animal testing, whether for medical, cosmetic, or other purposes.
+Companies are penalised under our Animal Welfare criteria if they conduct or commission animal testing for non-medical purposes.
 They are also penalised if they have been the subject of continuing criticism from animal rights organisations such as Cruelty Free International and People for the Ethical Treatment of Animals (PETA).

 For a top rating, a company must not conduct or commission tests on animals and must not be the subject of criticism from animal rights campaigners.